kohei-us/mdds/README.md

 ### multi_type_matrix

 * The walk() methods previously took the function object by reference, but the newer versions now take the function object by value.
 With this change, it is now possible to pass inline lambda function.
+  However, if you were dependent on the old behavior, *this change may adversely affect the outcome of your code especially when your function object stores data members that are expected to be altered by the walk() methods*.

 1.2
 ---